lsst/dp0-3_lsst_io/data-products-dp0-3/schema.rst

 This schema page will eventually be replaced with `official schema from LSST Data Management <https://dm.lsst.org/sdm_schemas/browser/>`_.
 Note that the `1yr` and `10yr` versions of each DP0.3 table have the same schema in the sense that all column names and descriptions are identical for the `1yr` and `10yr` versions.

+The `RSP Portal aspect <https://data.lsst.cloud>`_ includes lists of column names and their descriptions for DP0.3 tables, and so can also be used as a schema browser.

 .. _DP0-3-Table-Schema:

 .. list-table:: SSObject DP0.3 table.